SandeR2012/explore-flask/chapters/environment.md

 ## Keeping track of dependencies

-As a project grows, you’ll find that the list of dependencies grows with it.
-It’s not uncommon to need dozens of Python packages installed to run a Flask application.
+As a project grows, you'll find that the list of dependencies grows with it.
+It's not uncommon to need dozens of Python packages installed to run a Flask application.
 The easiest way to manage these is with a simple text file.
 Pip can generate a text file listing all installed packages.
 It can also read in this list to install each of them on a new system, or in a freshly minted environment.

 ### pip freeze